JvanKatwijk/qt-dab/README.md

 =====================================================================

-It is strongly advised to use qmake/make for the compilation process, the *qt-dab-RC.pro* file contains (much) more configuration options than the *CMakeLists.txt* file that is used with cmake.
+It is strongly advised to use qmake/make for the compilation process, the *qt-dab-6.9.pro* file contains (much) more configuration options than the *CMakeLists.txt* file that is used with cmake.

 Note that the scheme presented below is applied when building the AppImage